bernardtse/diabetes-prediction/README.md

 ## <a id="Requirements"></a>Requirements
-- A web browser capable of running Google Colab.
+- A web browser capable of running Google Colab

 ## <a id="Getting-Started"></a>Getting Started